Top savings accounts: where to find the best rates for your cash

 With the PSA, any interest you earn beyond the £1,000/£500 limit is taxed at your marginal rate.

-The best rate on an easy-access Cash ISA right now is 5.1% from Trading 212 and there is no minimum opening amount.
+The best rate on an easy-access Cash ISA right now is from app-only provider Plum, which pays 4.93%, with a minimum £100 deposit.

 Before we get into the best fixed-rate savings, we wanted to point out an interesting shift we've seen in this part of the market.

-However, the best rates currently available are actually on shorter-term accounts of less than a year, even if rates are starting to fall.
+However, the best rates currently available are actually on shorter-term accounts of one year or less.

 Now that we've got that out of the way, let's look at the top fixed-rate deals.